 OCC team members are experts in interpreting climate research, extracting relevant information, and helping end-users apply findings to their planning processes.

-Glenn is a Project Manager with the Ontario Climate Consortium Secretariat.
-In this role, he manages the development and implementation of projects aimed to build capacity and answer key research questions related to climate adaptation and information in support of climate action and policy response.
-He is also involved in a variety of partnerships comprised of universities, public and private sector organizations that come together to advance climate research and resilience in Ontario.
-Glenn holds a bachelor’s degree in water resources engineering and a master’s degree in climate change from the University of Waterloo.
+Frances Delaney is the Project Manager with the Ontario Climate Consortium.
+In this role, Frances helps manage the development and implementation of projects aimed to build capacity and answer key research questions related to climate adaptation and information.
+She is also involved in a variety of partnerships and collaboratives comprising universities as well as public and private sector organizations that come together to advance climate research and resilience in Ontario.
+In addition, Frances provides her technical expertise and capacity to OCC’s climate information, impacts, and adaptation programs, and helps to translate scientific climate information for practitioners.
+Frances holds a Bachelor of Science with Honours in Physical Geography from the University of Ottawa, and a Master’s Degree in Climate Change from the University of Waterloo.
 EMAIL

-Frances is the Research Analyst with the Ontario Climate Consortium.
-Frances provides her technical expertise and capacity to the OCC’s climate information, impacts, and adaptation programs.
-She is responsible for the translation of scientific climate information, network engagement, research project development, and business planning and implementation.
-Frances holds a bachelor of science with honours in physical geography from the University of Ottawa, and a master’s degree in climate change from the University of Waterloo.
+Kristina Dokoska is a Project Coordinator with the Ontario Climate Consortium.
+She provides her expertise and capacity to OCC’s climate information, impacts, and adaptation programs.
+She is responsible for research project implementation, translation of scientific climate information, technical advisory, partnership development, and knowledge mobilization.
+Kristina holds a Master’s of Environmental Studies in Planning from York University.
 EMAIL